Lyme and 13 Life Lessons

 Just one week into joining the Foundation team, I was asked to cover our annual LymeMIND Conference—a gathering of researchers, doctors, advocates, and patients, all working together to understand Lyme and tickborne disease.
 As the new communications manager, I was hoping to make a good first impression.
 My plan was to understand the conversation, interview a few key speakers, and deliver a social media clip that showed the Foundation’s commitment to furthering research in this area.

 One catch.
 I knew very little about Lyme.
 Being from the Northeast, I had some basic knowledge about the classic signs: a bull’s eye rash, joint pain, fevers.
 And, over the years, I’d come across acquaintances, neighbors, and former colleagues who were diagnosed, took antibiotics, and seemed to be fine in a months’ time.
 Compared to other illnesses, I thought Lyme was pretty black and white.
-The conference opened my eyes to how awfully murky it was in terms of physical and mental symptoms, diagnoses, types of treatment, and the endless debates over it all.
+The conference opened my eyes to how awfully murky it was in terms of physical and psychological symptoms, diagnoses, types of treatment, and the endless debates over it all.

 As I sat in one of the sessions, a speaker began to review a laundry list of symptoms that could potentially surface in people with untreated or post-treatment Lyme or those with a battery of co-infections.
 For a few minutes, I forgot about my assignment and began to silently check off the ones that I felt I had.